Free course: Sanitizing to prevent infection spread in public spaces

 - Healthcare Environmental Services Internship

-If you are not a current Ohio State student, learn how to apply and become eligible to take the three other courses in this certificate.
+If you are not a current Ohio State student, learn how to apply and become eligible to take the four paid courses to earn a complete certificate.